Please join us.

 Diane Birnholz is excited to teach Criminal Trial Advocacy and co-teach Negotiation Theory & Practice again this year.
 She has a long association with the law school, including as a Lecturer teaching Criminal Trial Advocacy, Lawyering Skills, and other courses, and as an Admissions Officer.

-Diane earned her B.S. in Economics from the Wharton School of Business at University of Pennsylvania in 1985.
-She attended UCLA School of Law where she received her J.D. in 1990 with Order of the Coif honors.
+Diane earned her B.S. in Economics from the Wharton School of Business at University of Pennsylvania.
+She attended UCLA School of Law where she received her J.D. with Order of the Coif honors.
 While in law school, Diane was a Teaching Assistant for Legal Research and Writing, a Moot Court participant, and worked as a Certified Law Clerk at the Los Angeles County District Attorney’s Office.
 Diane then clerked for U.S. District Court Judge Irving Hill of the Central District of California.

-Diane recently finished writing her first novel, a legal murder mystery/thriller, which she hopes to get published.
+Diane is editing her first novel, a legal murder mystery/thriller, which she hopes to see published.
+She works as an expert legal commentator, and also volunteers with the California Innocence Project and at Cedars-Sinai.
 She is a member of the UCLA Law Women LEAD Network and has been a member of the Dean’s Circle Giving Society for over ten years.